 Falls have been associated with most non-fatal and fatal injuries for elders.
 Falls lead to many physical health problems in an ageing body.
 Some medicines may increase falling risks.
 Keep a check that your parents wear sensible shoes and ensure that your home is well organized at all times.
 The floor should always remain dry.
 Make use of non-slip mats and rugs to avoid any slips.

 Exercising can go a long way in helping your ageing parent remain healthy and fit.
 With a doctor’s approval, let the caregiver supervise the light workouts, physiotherapy, walking or yoga.
 Physical activity will boost mood, organ functionality, and strength.
 It helps minimize the risk of falling with improved flexibility, balance, and coordination.

 Specialists recommend elder proof of your house.
+It is one of the most neglected aspects when it comes to caring for the elderly.
 Some helpful tools are fire alarms, medication management kits, mobility devices, meal delivery services and grab bars.

 Caring of elderly requires proactiveness and compassion.
 Correctly looking after your ageing parent means providing the most compassionate elderly care solutions.
 These helpful tips along with showing love, care and compassion towards your ageing parents can enhance their longevity and quality of life.